xonixx/xonixx.github.io/if_condition.md

 What did we do?
 We split the complex expression to sub-expressions by giving them meaningful names.

-This way the code is much <u>easier to maintain and reason about</u>.
+This way the code is much <ins>easier to maintain and reason about</ins>.

 For a complex `if` condition it's hard to reason if the condition is correct (and exhaustive) in a sense of complying to the business requirements.